Statistical properties of the aftershocks of stock market crashes revisited: Analysis based on the 1987 crash, financial-crisis-2008 and COVID-19 pandemic: Introduction

-This paper aims to study the statistical properties of main and secondary crashes due to a crisis, overcoming the above limitations.
-We have estimated the mainshock and aftershocks as the cumulative consecutive fall of a stock price.
-If the secondary crashes are above 7.0\% of the main crash, they are considered as an aftershock.
-Further, the structural break analysis method~\cite{bai1998estimating,bai2003computation} is applied to estimate the duration of influence of the mainshock to identify the number of aftershocks.
-We obtained that the aftershocks sequence follows the G-R power law.
+This paper aims to study the statistical properties of stock market crash by addressing the above limitations.
+We have estimated the actual crash-time of mainshock and aftershocks as the cumulative consecutive fall of a stock price.
+During the estimation of continuous fall, we have ignored the smaller intermediate weak recoveries.
+Maximum magnitude of these weak recoveries is 7.0\% of the mainshock.
+If the secondary crashes are larger than 7.0\% of the main crash, they are considered as an aftershock.
+Further, the structural break analysis method~\cite{bai1998estimating,bai2003computation} is applied to estimate the duration of influence of the mainshock.
+The aftershocks that happened during this duration are considered for the analysis.
+We obtained that the aftershock sequence follows the GR power law.
+Adjusted $R^2$ and P-value from K-S test are calculated to verify that the data fits well with the GR power law. $R^2$ and P-value indicates how well the data fits with the power law.
+The P-value greater than 0.1 and 0.05 are considered as a good fit between the power law distribution and the data~\cite{clauset2009power,taleghani2019analysis}.
+We have calculated the values of $R^2$ and P-value to show that the power law distribution is a good fit to the data.
 We also intend to extract some new information about the possible occurrence of aftershocks during the latest stock market crash in 2020 due to the COVID-19 pandemic.

 The paper is organised as follows: Sec.~\ref{sec:meth} discusses about the methods used for the analysis.
 Sec.~\ref{sec:da} provides the data description.
 Sec.~\ref{sec:res} discusses about the results obtained from the analysis.
 Finally, Sec.~\ref{sec:con} includes the summary of the paper and our concluding remarks.